Tutorial: Creating a Login Message Script

 to the player character.
 Most scripting functions that interact with players do so through the entity ID.
 We also

-module.
+use a standard color from the color module.
 Finally, we provide the message to be sent to the

 player.